lukro/rolling-horizon-algorithm-for-dynamic-darp/README.md

 # Rolling-Horizon Algorithm for dynamic DARP

-This is the C++ implementation of the rolling-horizon algorithm for the dynamic Dial-a-Ride Problem using Cplex.
-The algorithm was proposed in<br>
+This is a fork of https://git.uni-wuppertal.de/dgaul/rolling-horizon-algorithm-for-dynamic-darp

 Gaul, Klamroth, and Stiglmayr, 2021.
 Solving the dynamic dial-a-ride problem using a rolling-horizon event-based graph.<br> 21st Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS 2021).
 Schloss Dagstuhl - Leibniz-Zentrum für Informatik.<br>